iitis/DatagenCopulaBased.jl/README.md

 Copula based data generator.
 Returns data in the form of the `t x n` matrix `U` where`t` numerates the number of realisations, while `n` numerates the number of marginals.
 Be default each marginal (`U[:,i]`) is uniformly distributed on the segment `[0,1]`.

-Interdependence between marginals is modelled by the appropriate `n`-variate copula function, see e.g.: Nelsen, Roger B. An introduction to copulas.
-Springer Science \& Business Media, 2007.
+Interdependence between marginals is modelled by the appropriate `n`-variate copula function, see e.g.: R. B. Nelsen, 'An introduction to copulas', Springer Science \& Business Media (2007).

 This module support the following copula families:
 * Elliptical copulas (Gaussian, t-Student),